estingafunner/pkpass2csv/README.md

 # Json2Csv

-1. copy your .pkpass files into the pkpass folder.
+1. copy your .pkpass files into the 'pkpass' folder.
 2. run secondTry.py
 3. pass.json files will be in the 'passes' folder